Aliases for SOD3 Gene

 GeneCards Summary for SOD3 Gene

-SOD3 (Superoxide Dismutase 3, Extracellular) is a Protein Coding gene.
-Diseases associated with SOD3 include usual interstitial pneumonia and asbestosis.
-Among its related pathways are Cellular Senescence and Selenium Pathway.
+SOD3 (Superoxide Dismutase 3) is a Protein Coding gene.
+Diseases associated with SOD3 include Asbestosis and Diabetic Polyneuropathy.
+Among its related pathways are Cellular Senescence (REACTOME) and Selenium Micronutrient Network.
 GO annotations related to this gene include heparin binding and superoxide dismutase activity.
 An important paralog of this gene is CCS.

 UniProtKB/Swiss-Prot for SOD3 Gene

 Protect the extracellular space from toxic effect of reactive oxygen intermediates by converting superoxide radicals into hydrogen peroxide and oxygen.